EnzoBnl/enzobnl/spark.md

 https://github.com/vaquarkhan/Apache-Kafka-poc-and-notes/wiki/Apache-Spark-Join-guidelines-and-Performance-tuning
 https://databricks.com/session/optimizing-apache-spark-sql-joins

+Following DAGs are extracts from Jacek Laskowski's Internals of Apache spark

 Main types:
 - **Broadcasts**: base paper: *"cost-based optimization is only used to select join algorithms: for relations that are known to be small, Spark SQL uses a broadcast join, using a peer-to-peer broadcast facility available in Spark.
 (Table sizes are estimated if the table is cached in memory or comes from an external file, or if it is the result of a subquery with a LIMIT)"*
   (see `org.apache.spark.sql.execution.exchange.BroadcastExchangeExec`)